Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/01-where-to-get.md

 Not everything is there yet, but this is a good place to start if you want to know what data are available locally.

 2. [NOAA/Physical Sciences Lab](https://psl.noaa.gov/data/gridded/)
 Many climate datasets are here with lots of information and searching capabilities.
-This is my go-to for finding climate datasets.

 3. [IRI/LDEO Climate Data Library](https://iridl.ldeo.columbia.edu/index.html?Set-Language=en)
 This is another great resource for finding Climate Datasets